Samford University Online Nurse Practitioner Programs

 It is highly recommended that students also contact the licensing board of their specific state of residence to determine if the program meets state requirements for NP licensure.

-The DNP – FNP program begins in January and August and takes approximately two years to complete full-time, or three years on a part-time basis.
-The DNP – ENP and PMHNP programs begin in May only and take about two years to complete.
+Study Plan: The DNP-FNP program begins in May regardless of whether students enter with a BSN or MSN.
+This program takes approximately two years to complete full-time, or three years on a part-time basis.
+The DNP-ENP and PMHNP programs begin in May only and take about two years to complete.

-Students in all specializations and program paths come to campus one to five times depending on their program and complete clinical practicums at approved local sites.
+Students in all specializations and program paths come to campus one to five times, depending on their program, and complete clinical practicums at approved local sites.

-Post-Master’s Certificate FNP Curriculum: The FNP Post-Master’s Certificate comprises 30 credits plus 660 clinical hours and is designed for those who hold an MSN degree without an NP specialty.
-Courses follow the FNP courses listed above for the BSN to MSN.
+Post-Master’s Certificate FNP Curriculum: The FNP post-master’s certificate comprises 30 credits plus 660 clinical hours and is designed for those who hold an MSN degree without an NP specialty.
+Courses follow the FNP courses listed above for the BSN-to-MSN.

-Post-Master’s Certificate ENP Curriculum: The ENP Post-Master’s Certificate comprises 12 credits plus 360 clinical hours and is designed for those who already hold an MSN degree with an FNP specialty.
-Courses include Emergency Care I-II and Emergency Care Clinical I-II.
+Post-Master’s Certificate ENP Curriculum: The ENP post-master’s certificate comprises 12 credits plus 360 clinical hours and is designed for those who already hold an MSN degree with an FNP specialty.
+Courses include emergency care I-II and emergency care clinical I-II.

 Online Experience: Samford University delivers and manages courses through Blackboard Learn CE8.
 Several workshops are offered to help students navigate the system.
 Samford offers cutting-edge distance learning in a mostly asynchronous environment.
 Faculty members give personal support to students throughout their programs.

 Online students have access to the Samford Academic Success Center which provides consultations with students to further their academic goals and to help find the resources necessary to be successful in their program.
 Services through the success center may include tutoring, study tips, educational resources, and other student support.
-As well, online students have access to the Samford Career Development Center which provides online assessments, a career library, and assistance with resumes, finding jobs, and other resources.
+Online students also have access to the Samford Career Development Center which provides online assessments, a career library, and assistance with resumes, finding jobs, and other resources.
 Other online student services include an online library and bookstore, the Communication Resource Center (CRC), counseling services, disability services, the Technology in Learning Center (TLC), and the Office of Spiritual Life.

 On-Site Requirements: All graduate nursing students come to the Birmingham, Alabama campus at least once throughout their programs.
-MSN and DNP students attend sessions three to four times while certificate students come to campus once.
+MSN and DNP students attend sessions three to four time, while certificate students come to campus once.
 ADN to MSN students come to campus four to five times throughout their programs.

 Samford University